Extremism and terrorism are often in the news.

 - What were your thoughts and feelings about the attack on the U.S. Capitol on January 6, 2021?

 - What do you know about terrorism and extremism and what more do you want to know?

 - Have you seen any type of propaganda online?
 What did you notice about it?

 - How do you think propaganda is like advertising and how is it different?

 - How do you feel about extremist groups trying to recruit young people online?

 Questions to Dig Deeper

-- Have you ever found yourself being susceptible to advertising or propaganda?
+- Have you ever found yourself being influenced by advertising or propaganda?

 - Why do you think extremist groups target young people for recruitment?

 - What do you think should be done about it?